mah0001/metadata-editor-docs-v2/quick_start_video.md

 ![image](img/ME_UG_v1-0-0_quick_start_video_metadata.png)

-After entering all available information, click on SAVE.
+After entering all available information, click on `SAVE`.
 Click on *Preview* in the navigation tree to view all information you have entered so far.

 ## Step 3: Add information on related resources

 Once you have entered the metadata, you can finalize the documentation of the video by documenting and attaching external resources.
-External resources include all materials you want to make accessible to users when you publish the video in a catalog.
+External resources include all materials (files and links) that you want to make accessible to users when you publish the video in a catalog.
 In this example, we will add one external resource: a link to the World Bank YouTube channel.

-To create external resources, click on "External resources" in the navigation tree and then click on "Create resource".
-Select the resource type ("Web Site"), give it a short title *(World Bank YouTube channel)*, and enter the URL *(https://www.youtube.com/worldbank)*.
-Then click "SAVE."
-You will now have two external resources listed.
+To create an external resource, click on *External resources* in the navigation tree and then click on `Create resource`.
+Select the resource type ("Web Site"), give it a short `title` *(Video in the World Bank YouTube channel)*, and enter the `URL` in `Resource attachment` *(https://www.youtube.com/worldbank)*.

 ![image](img/ME_UG_v1-0-0_quick_start_video_external_resource_youtube.png)

+Then click `SAVE`.
+The video will now be listed as an external resource.

 ## Step 4: Export and publish metadata

-In the project page, a menu of options will be available to you.
+In the *Project* page, a menu of options is available to you.

 ![image](img/ME_UG_v1-0-0_quick_start_video_open_actions_menu.png)